christopherjnash/home-assistant-addons/rss-bridge/README.md

 ## Build and Install

-This add-on is built using Ubuntu.
+This add-on is built using Debian and Docker...

 ## Configuration